 At the beginning of the academic year, first-year students who have expressed an interest in a health-related career receive a notice to attend an informational meeting.
 At this meeting, we will cover information regarding required coursework and the pre-health advising program.
 Following this meeting, we will add interested individuals to the pre-health student list.

-We will assign each student to one of the committee members as his or her Pre-Health Advisor.
-The advisor will work with the student each semester on course selection and will draft the Committee letter of recommendation when the student/alum applies to professional school.
-The Committee also provides advice and prepares evaluations for students interested in any of the health professions.
-The pre-health professions advisor in the Career Center supports all pre-health students with health career information and assistance as requested by students during the professional school application and interview process.
+We will assign each student to one of the committee members as their pre-health advisor.
+The advisor will work with the student each semester on course selection and will draft the committee letter of recommendation when the student/alum applies to professional school.
+The committee also provides advice and prepares evaluations for students interested in any of the health professions.
+The pre-health professions advisor in the center supports all pre-health students with health career information and assistance as requested by students during the professional school application and interview process.

 Biology: 2 semesters (131, 132 - these courses are not sequential)

 Explore prerequisite courses for potential schools in the first year.
-Some additional prerequisite courses suggested by individual professional schools might include Statistics, Microbiology, Cell Biology, Genetics, Histology, Vertebrate Anatomy, Metabolism, Physiology, humanities courses and others.
+Some additional prerequisite courses suggested by individual professional schools might include those in statistics, microbiology, cell biology, genetics, histology, vertebrate anatomy, metabolism, physiology and humanities courses.